Frequently Asked Quesions

 Q: Are some neurotherapists better than others?

 A: Yes!
-It is our personal belief that a neurotherapist should be certified through a regulatory agency, such as Biofeedback Certification International Alliance, and have a background and practical experience in neuroscience.
+It is our personal belief that a neurotherapist should be certified through a regulatory agency, such as the Biofeedback Certification International Alliance, and have a background and practical experience in neuroscience.
 It is possible to over or under regulate someone if you don't know what you are doing, which creates negative side effects, and leaves a bad impression of the field in general.
 Do your research, and chose your provider carefully.
 We’ve corrected several cases of bad neurotherapy, so finding a qualified provider is crucial.

 Q: Can things worsen before they get better?